TomaszCaba/AutoresponderForAllegroSeller/README.md

 > [!TIP]
-> You can change `AUTORESPONSE` variable in `main.py` to personalize auto response text.
+> You can change `AUTORESPONSE` variable in `main.py` to customize auto response text.